-Our research starts from the premise that privatization has failed to deliver on its promise of effective and affordable service delivery, particularly in the global South.
-Our focus, however, is on existing public service alternatives, developed by a wide variety of actors, from governments to civil society groups to frontline workers.
-We develop tools for researchers and practitioners to better understand historical, contemporary and future alternatives to commercialized service delivery, investigating models such as public-public partnerships, worker cooperatives, community-owned systems, progressive financing schemes and rights-based approaches.
+Our research starts from the premise that privatization has failed to deliver equitable and affordable public services, but is forward looking in terms of identifying and assessing progressive public service alternatives.
+We focus on existing public service practices in different sectors involving a variety of different actors, from governments to civil society groups to frontline workers.
+We develop tools for researchers and practitioners to better understand the pros and cons of these models and how good practices might be shared and reproduced elsewhere.

-The MSP has established a set of norms to evaluate public service delivery, including equity, accountability and solidarity (read more about our Methodology).
-There is no singular way to evaluate these norms – and no public service is ‘perfect’ – but it is an attempt to establish explicit and measurable criteria against which public models can be gauged, and which allow for reasonable comparisons across sectors and regions.
+The MSP has established innovative methodological frameworks for identifying and evaluating progressive forms of public service delivery, including normative frameworks for assessing factors such as equity, accountability and solidarity.
+We acknowledge that there is no singular way to evaluate these norms – and that no public service is ‘perfect’ – but we employ these methods in an attempt to establish explicit and measurable criteria against which public models can be gauged, and which allow for reasonable comparisons across sectors and regions.

-We are committed to broad-based participation and knowledge sharing.
-We have built a wide network of researchers, social activists and organizations involved in alternatives to privatization, including academics, NGOs and trade unions.
-Our objective has been to conduct research that is relevant and useful to communities and organizations on the ground.
-For this reason, we seek the participation of service users, front-line service workers, managers and other parties involved in the delivery or consumption of services.
-This enables us to build research capacity and insights at the grassroots level.
+We are committed to broad-based participation in research development and knowledge sharing, involving academics, activists and practitioners.
+Our objective is to conduct research that is relevant and useful to communities and organizations on the ground, involving service users, front-line workers, managers and other parties involved in the delivery and consumption of public services, enabling us to help build research capacity and draw insights from the grassroots to the policy level.

-The project advocates for progressive service delivery reforms to generate more equitable and sustainable outcomes.
-Building progressive public delivery will require both reclaiming and transforming the state.
-We engage from the local to the multilateral level, sharing promising alternatives with government officials, labour unions, NGOs, social movements, donor agencies, development banks and other policy makers.
+We use our research findings to advocate for progressive service delivery reforms that involve reclaiming and transforming the state.
+We engage at the local and multilateral level, sharing promising alternatives with government officials, labour unions, NGOs and social movements, employing a broad range of dissemination products and techniques as well as direct engagement with activists and policy makers.